 - I’ve not used the code much against Oracle—just simple tasks, but it worked for me.

 - The code can be used against any datasource (DB2, MySQL, etc.) that can be accessed using Linked servers.

 Here is the code. sql-oracle.sql.txt I welcome your feedback and additions.

-3 comments on “Running querys against multiple SQL Server AND Oracle instances”
+3 Responses to “Running querys against multiple SQL Server AND Oracle instances”